MJoergen/nexys4ddr/dyoc/Episodes/ep20_-_Text_Display/README.md

 Addresses within 0x8000 - 0xBFFF but outside the above ranges are not used.

-The current design will only allow support writing to these memory ranges.
+The current design will only allow the CPU to write to but not read from these memory ranges.
 Allowing the CPU to read from these memory ranges will require a rather large number of additional changes, so that is deferred to the next episode.

 By now we have four different active memory ranges (ROM, RAM, CHAR, and COL), and it is practical to make the design slightly more generic.
 Therefore, in